 To the Editor:

-Canada, ranked in the top five on PISA, has strengthened teacher preparation, raised salaries, and given teachers more autonomy to be instructional leaders.
+Canada, in the top five on PISA, has strengthened teacher preparation, raised salaries, and given teachers more autonomy to be instructional leaders.
 Canada’s policymakers significantly increased professional development and welcomed teachers as partners in reform.
-Meanwhile, U.S. practitioners fend off efforts to deprofessionalize teaching, with repeated calls for shortcut routes into the classroom and limiting pay for advanced degrees.
-And our teachers are subject to prescriptive mandates like the No Child Left Behind Act that limit instruction to basic-level skills.
+Meanwhile, U.S. practitioners fend off efforts to deprofessionalize teaching, with repeated calls for shortcut routes into the classroom and limits on pay for advanced degrees.
+And our teachers are subject to prescriptive mandates such as those under the No Child Left Behind Act that limit instruction to basic-level skills.

 Teacher professionalism matters.
-In a report on international examples of successful education systems, the global firm McKinsey & Co. found they are “characterized by more highly skilled educators (and) provide only loose guidelines on teaching and learning processes because peer-led creativity and innovation inside schools becomes the core driver for raising performance at this level.”
+In a report on international examples of successful education systems, the global firm McKinsey & Co. found strong systems are “characterized by higher skill educators, [and] provide only loose, central guidelines for teaching and learning processes, in order to encourage peer-led creativity and innovation inside schools, the core driver for raising performance at this stage.”

 We need to focus on what leading countries are doing to improve public education, and take an honest look at the respect and support that we give to our nation’s teacher corps.

 Vol. 30, Issue 15, Page 31

 - K-12 STEM Teaching Jobs Available in Charlottesville, Virginia Join Our Free Online STEM Job Fair